Peek-A-Boo

 Key Takeaways from usability testing:

-• Participants mentioned that the icons throughout the platform were a bit small and they required larger buttons in order to accurately click the buttons
+• Participants mentioned that the icons throughout the platform were slightly small and they required larger buttons in order to accurately click the buttons.

-• Some participants noted that the main page is too plain and lacks impactful colors, which may make users feel bored or disengaged.
+• Some participants noted that the main page was too plain and lacked impactful colors, which may make users feel bored or disengaged.

 CONCLUSION